Skip to main content

 Deleting your data

-Removing a workspace is a deliberate two-step flow:
+Removing a workspace is a deliberate, staged flow:

 • Purge is the permanent step.
 It erases your workspace's data, job artifacts, and stored secrets.
 A minimal, tamper-evident deletion receipt is retained so the deletion itself is provable.